atbcb/ICTTestingBaseline/docs/07Images.md

 ### Selector
 Captcha; *sidenote: [recaptcha example](https://www.google.com/recaptcha/api2/demo?invisible=true)*

 ### Test Instructions for 1.1.1
 1. Check that text alternatives identify and describe the purpose of the captcha
+1. Check that alternative forms of captcha are provided for different types of sensory perception disabilities

+#### Test Results
+* If any of the above checks fail, then this SC fails

+### Test Instructions for 2.1.1
+1. Check that the captcha can be complated by keyboard only.

+#### Test Results
+* If any of the above checks fail, then this SC fails

+### Selector
+Images of Text

+### Test Instructions for 1.4.5
+1. Do not test logos.
+Logos with text are exempt from this test.
+2. Check that the image of text can be visually customized to a user's requirements

+#### Test Results
+* If any of the above checks fail, then this SC fails

+### Selector
+Image Maps

+### Test Instructions for 1.1.1
+1. Check that text alternatives identify and describe the purpose of the captcha